UW System Alliance for Inclusion, Diversity, Equity & Advancement in STEM Program Bylaws

 - Up to two ex-officio members may attend Board meetings in person, supported by the Program.
 All ex-officio members are welcome to attend meetings via videoconference or phone.

-- Two additional ex-officio, non-voting members at the Director’s discretion, with approval from the Board.
+- Two additional ex-officio, non-voting members at the Director’s discretion, may be appointed with approval from the Board.

 Friends of the Program: